tleyden/tleyden.github.io/source/_posts/2017-06-14-running-postgresql-in-docker.markdown

 categories: postgresql docker
 ---

-This walks you through running Postgres in a docker container using docker networking rather than the deprecated container links functionality.
+This walks you through:

+1. Running Postgres locally in a docker container using docker networking (rather than the deprecated container links functionality that is mentioned in the [Postgres Docker instructions](https://hub.docker.com/_/postgres/).
+1. Deploying to Docker Cloud

 # Basic Postgres container with docker networking